ArchiveTeam/IA.BAK/README.md

 Running `iabak` will check out one shard of the IA at a time.
-Once it finishes the current shard, if you have more disk space available, it will find an check out another shard.
+Once it finishes the current shard, if you have more disk space available, it will find and check out another shard.

 To manually check out a particular shard, you can run the `checkoutshard` script, passing it the name of a shard, such as "shard3".